ClearBlade/native-libraries/async.md

   });
 }
 ~~~
 Note that the onRequest function receives a new request and a new response object.
 The methods on the new response object don't exit the service, they send the response back via HTTP.
-Whereas, the original request object if called will exit the service.
+Whereas, the original response object if called will exit the service.